YuPang11/motivational-biases-in-OCD/README.md

 ## Data Availability
 The numerical data underlying the figures are provided in the Supporting Information files (S1–S6 Data).
 Participant-level behavioral data underlying the reported analyses are also provided in the corresponding Data files to facilitate reproducibility.
 Owing to the large size of the EEG dataset, the EEG data underlying the reported analyses are publicly available in the project’s GitHub repository under data/egi: https://github.com/YuPang11/motivational-biases-in-OCD.

+## License
+The original analysis code in this repository is licensed under the MIT License.
+See LICENSE.txt for details.